Chart Color Schemes

 Mount Louisa lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Mount Louisa's population was approximately 11,119 as of November 2025.
-This figure represents an increase of 1,009 people, a 10.0% rise since the 2021 Census which reported a population of 10,110.
-The change is inferred from the estimated resident population of 10,936 in June 2024 and an additional 197 validated new addresses since the Census date.
-This results in a population density ratio of 351 persons per square kilometer.
-Mount Louisa's growth rate exceeded that of its SA4 region (6.9%) and SA3 area, making it a growth leader.
-Interstate migration contributed approximately 57.5% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Mount Louisa's population was around 11,376 as of February 2026.
+This reflected an increase of 1,266 people from the 2021 Census figure of 10,110.
+The growth was inferred from ABS estimated resident population data of 10,857 in June 2024 and additional validated new addresses since then.
+The population density was 360 persons per square kilometer.
+Mount Louisa's growth rate of 12.5% since the 2021 Census exceeded both its SA4 region (7.1%) and SA3 area, making it a growth leader in the region.
+Interstate migration contributed approximately 57.5% of overall population gains during recent periods, with other drivers also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends forecast a significant increase in the top quartile of non-metropolitan areas nationally, with the area expected to expand by 3,049 persons to 2041, reflecting an overall increase of 25.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+Future population trends forecast a significant increase in the top quartile of non-metropolitan areas nationally by 2041.
+Mount Louisa is expected to expand by 3,049 persons by then, reflecting an overall increase of 22.2% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population